A pioneer in mental health care for children

 - Provide two choices that are both acceptable to you.

 - Emphasize that the child gets to choose from the options provided.
-For example: The child cannot decide whether or not to go to bed, but can decide which bedtime story to read.
+For example: The child cannot decide whether to go to bed, but can decide which bedtime story to read.
 Ask, "Would you like to read the story about the bear or the story about about the caterpillar?
 You decide."
-The child cannot decide whether or not to get dressed, but can decide whether to wear his blue shirt or his red shirt.
+The child cannot decide whether to get dressed, but can decide whether to wear his blue shirt or his red shirt.
 Ask, "Would you like to wear your blue shirt or your red shirt?
 You decide."

 - Remember to deal with and acknowledge your child's feelings.
 For example: "I know that you feel sad when its time to stop playing to go to bed."